 - Defence exports are covered by the defence diplomacy between friendly countries which contributes to building local operational capabilities and, therefore, enhances inter-operability with our forces, especially during UN peacekeeping missions.

-- Industry delegations would be taken to target countries under the leadership of officials or DPSUs representatives.
+- Industry delegations would be taken to target countries under the leadership of officials or DPSU representatives.

-- Indian Embassies/ Missions abroad would be associated with making targeted efforts for promoting the export of Indian defence products.
+- Indian Embassies/ Missions abroad would be associated with making targeted efforts to promote the export of Indian defence products.

 Export financing and incentives